 What is the US Tourist Visa and who is it for?

 The US Tourist Visa, also known as a US B Visa, is a non-immigrant visa for foreign nationals who want to enter the US temporarily.
 It is typically valid for up to 10 years from the issue date and allows a stay of 180 days per entry.
-There are two main categories for the US Tourist Visa:
+There are two main categories for the Tourist Visa:

 - US B1 Visa: Designed for those traveling to the US for business purposes such as attending meetings, conferences, or negotiating contracts.